Jean-Bertholat/crypto_tax/README.md

 run python main.py

+it returns:

+    1. the transactions by crypto
+    2. The logs of the FIFO computation process on sells
+    3. a Summary:
+        Total Capital Gains:
+        Total Capital Losses:
+        Net Taxable Gain:
+        Estimated Tax Due (30%):
-This is for all trades where actif was buy with fiat and sell to fiat (EUR/* and */EUR)

-It's not working for actif to actif exchanges (crypto/crypto)
+This is for all trades where crypto was buy with fiat and sell to fiat (EUR/* and */EUR) It's not working for crypto to crypto exchanges (crypto/crypto)